Republic of Ireland: Economy

-Ireland is an open economy (3rd on the Index of Economic Freedom in 2022), and ranks first for "high-value" foreign direct investment (FDI) flows.
+Ireland is an open economy and ranks first for "high-value" foreign direct investment (FDI) flows.
 Ireland ranks 5th of 187 (IMF) and 6th of 175 (World Bank) in GDP per capita as well as ranking in the top ten for GNI per capita.
-An alternative metric, modified Gross National Income (GNI) was created by the Central Statistics Office and is sometimes used by the Irish government and to give an additional view of activity in the domestic economy stripping out the activities of large multinational export movements which can relate to intangible assets.
-This is particularly relevant in Ireland's globalised economy.
-US based multinationals are the main driver of Ireland's economy in the last decade, employing a quarter of the private sector workforce, and paying 80% of Irish business taxes.
+An alternative metric, known as modified gross national income (GNI), was created by the Central Statistics Office and is used by the Irish government to give a view of activity in the domestic economy after stripping out large multinational export movements which can often relate to intangible assets.
+This is particularly relevant in Ireland's economy, as GDP disproportionately includes income from non-Irish owned companies, which often flows out of Ireland.
+Foreign multinationals are the main driver of Ireland's economy, employing a quarter of the private sector workforce, and paying 80% of Irish corporate taxes.
 14 of Ireland's top 20 firms (by 2017 turnover) are US-based multinationals and 80% of foreign multinationals in Ireland are from the US.

 Ireland adopted the euro currency in 2002 along with eleven other EU member states.
-As of January 2023 there are 20 EU member states using the euro currency with Croatia the most recent member to join on 1 January 2023.